Physical Address

 Phishing is not limited to email anymore.

 These messages rely on fear or urgency to force quick reactions.
+Similar emotional pressure tactics are widely used in phishing scams targeting both adults and younger users across multiple platforms.

 For kids and teens, phishing often arrives via: